liusida/ComfyUI-B-LoRA/README.md

 ## Citation

-If you use B-LoRA in your research, please cite the following paper:
+If you use B-LoRA in your research, please cite the authors' paper:

 ```
 @misc{frenkel2024implicit,